-This Subway Copycat Double Chocolate Cookies Recipe is such an easy subway copycat recipe and SO decadent.
-See why people actually prefer our slight variation over Subway’s original recipe.
-Our subway chocolate cookie recipe is the same… but different.
+This Subway Copycat Double Chocolate Cookies Recipe is one of the easiest cookies and so decadent!
+See why people prefer our slight variation over Subway's original recipe.
+Our subway copycat chocolate cookie recipe is the same... but different.
 Trust the reviews!
 Give it a try.

 Subway Double Chocolate Cookies

-I noticed our local store hasn’t been putting out the double chocolate chip cookie so I had to make my own.
+I noticed our local store hasn't been putting out the double chocolate chip cookie so I had to make my a subway copycat cookie recipe of my own.
 These cookies were actually tested side by side to a Subway cookie until I got the recipe just right.
 We will never be able to get them exact, but it is pretty darn close.

 TRENDING RECIPE- Sesame Chicken Meatballs & Lo Mein